Escape Route (film)

-Escape Route is a 1952 British black-and-white thriller film, directed by Seymour Friedman and Peter Graham Scott, and starring George Raft, Sally Gray and Clifford Evans.
+Escape Route is a 1952 British black-and-white second feature thriller film, directed by Seymour Friedman and Peter Graham Scott, and starring George Raft, Sally Gray and Clifford Evans.

-The film was known in the US as I'll Get You (not to be confused with an earlier Raft film, I'll Get You for This).
+The film was released in the USA as I'll Get You (not to be confused with an earlier Raft film, I'll Get You for This (1951)).

-The film is largely filmed in the streets of London.

 Plot

 An American, Steve Rossi, enters Britain by slipping past immigration at Heathrow Airport, leading to a national manhunt by the police led by Scotland Yard.

-Rossi heads into London where he tracks down Bailey, a barman in a cocktail bar, and asks him about Michael Grand.
+Rossi heads into London where he tracks down Bailey, a barman, and asks him about Michael Grand.
 The barman passes him a note with an address which leads him to a woman, who says she does not know Grand.
-She agrees to change his US currency and buy him a coat while he waits in her flat.
+She agrees to change Rossi's US currency and buy him a coat while he waits in her flat.
 For money, she gives him another address: Kingston House, a swanky block of flats on Kingston Road.
-He takes a taxi there.

-Their he meets Joan Miller who says yes it is Grand's flat but she is his secretary and he is not there.
+He takes a taxi there and meets Joan Miller who acknowledges it is Grand's flat, saying she is his secretary and he is not there.
 She claims that Grand is not going to return, but calls Grand who agrees to meet.
-Rossi wants to stay put in Grand's flat but Joan pulls a gun on him and together they drive to an old terraced house where Rossi meets Wilkes who starts quizzing Rossi.
+Rossi wants to stay put in Grand's flat but Joan pulls a gun on him and together they drive to an old terraced house where Wilkes starts quizzing Rossi.
 Rossi says that Grand offered him a job, working on aircraft design.
 Joan is asked to accommodate Rossi in her own flat.